Pediatric Multisystem Inflammatory Syndrome Associated with COVID-19 in Kids

 What is pediatric multisystem inflammatory syndrome?

 In rare cases, children who have been infected with the COVID-19 virus have presented with a post-infection inflammatory syndrome.
-This syndrome is characterized by high fevers and some may have features similar to Kawasaki disease, which causes swelling of the blood vessels and organs such as the eyes, tongue, lips, skin, hands, feet, and heart.
-Other children may present with fevers, abdominal complaints, or low blood pressure.
-Because the condition is an immune response to the COVID virus, it has been named pediatric multisystem inflammatory syndrome in association with COVID-19.
+This syndrome is characterized by high fevers and some children may have features similar to Kawasaki disease, which causes inflammation of blood vessels and within organs such as the eyes, tongue, lips, skin, hands, feet and heart.
+Other children may present with fevers, abdominal complaints or low blood pressure.
+Because the condition is an immune response to the COVID-19 virus, it has been named pediatric multisystem inflammatory syndrome in association with COVID-19 or MIS-C.

 What are the symptoms of pediatric multisystem inflammatory syndrome?

 - Red or swollen hands and feet

 The symptoms above can be related to other health conditions and not necessarily due to COVID-19.
 If you have any concerns about your child's health, contact your child's physician or provider.

 How is pediatric multisystem inflammatory syndrome treated?